CNURobotics/flexbe_turtlesim_demo/README.md

   `colcon build`

-After sourcing the new setup as normally required, you must download the required `nwjs` binaries *before* you can run the FlexBE App:
+If building the FlexBE App from source, you must download and install the required `nwjs` binaries *before* you can run the FlexBE App:

 `ros2 run flexbe_app nwjs_install`